Header Ads Widget

 • Erythropoiesis, the process of formation of RBCs in bone-forming cells, etc.

+Xenobiotics is the study of biochemical synthesis or decomposition of those chemical substances that are neither present nor expected to be present normally, in organisms.
 Xenobiotics include a wide range of chemical substances that are not part of our body i.e. act as foreign chemicals to the body.
 Xenobiotics may be pollutants, additives, drugs, pesticides, cosmetics, petrochemicals, snake venom, etc or they may also be the metabolites of other organisms.
 Thus, Xenobiotics may be exogenous as well as endogenous in their origin.

 Studying xenobiotics, as one of the disciplines of Biochemistry, helps us to know how they cause humans (or plants) metabolic and physiological abnormalities, but also helps Pharmacologists to develop chemotherapeutic drugs for treating diseases caused by them.

-Examples of Xenobiotics in action
+Examples of Xenobiotics in action:

 • Drugs toxicity